 Can I defer the results of my Assessment Test from one year to the next?

 Candidates are not allowed to defer the results of the Entrance Assessment Test.

 Are there early assessment procedures?

-Yes, the Assessment Test will provisionally take place at the CIT Cork School of Music from Thursday - Saturday, 6th - 8th April 2017.
+Yes, the Assessment Test will provisionally take place at the CIT Cork School of Music, Friday 13th & Saturday 14th April, 2018.